Physical Health Lets you look good in your jeans, and wrestle bears

 Trainers are expensive, but heart attacks are even more expensive, and on top of money, they really suck up your energy and reduce your quality of life.

-• The mobility movements are more strenuous then my normal cardio routines.
-Every movement we do seemed like it could happen naturally through day to day activities and felt incredibly weak, a real warning to injury.
+• The mobility movements are more strenuous than my normal cardio routines.
+Every movement we do seemed like it could happen naturally through day-to-day activities and felt incredibly weak, a real warning to injury.

 • Many days I feel lazy, I turn off my brain and just let him tell me what to do, and when to push myself.